fabiomattei/uddocs/_baseresources/ajaxbuttons.md

 In this example we have two ajax actions to implement.

-* the first one is a delete action an it means that we need to delete whatever is the DOM element having id addProactiveBarrierFormContainer.
+* the first one is a **delete action** and it means that we need to delete whatever is the DOM element having id addProactiveBarrierFormContainer.
-* the second one is an append action and it means that we need to append the content, defined in the body section, in the destination: practivebarriers.
+* the second one is an **append action** and it means that we need to append the content, defined in the body section, in the destination: practivebarriers.
 The content of the body could be a simple string but, as we need to create a pattern containing two post parameters, we are using a <a href="{{site.baseurl}}/baseresources/value">value</a> object.

+Let's see another example:

+{% highlight json %}
+"ajaxreponses" : [
+  {
+    "type": "appendurl",
+    "destination": "#myexperts",
+    "url": {
+      "controller": "partial",
+      "resource": "user-tables",
+	  "method": "GET"
+      "parameters": [
+        { "name": "usergroup", "constantparameter": "ajaxexperts" },
+        { "name": "cityid", "postparameter": "cityid" }
+      ]
+    }
+  }
+]
+{% endhighlight %}

+In this exaample the **ajaxreponses** contains an **appendurl action**.
+What is going to happen is that the framework is goning to make a GET call to the controller **partial** asking for the resource **user-tables** passing as parameters the usergroup named *ajaxexperts* and the city id that comes from the post parameter *cityid*.
+Once the HTML will be returned from the framework this will be added in append in the DOM element having id *myexperts*.

+The **overwriteurl** ajax response is used in the same way.

 It is possible to use <a href="{{site.baseurl}}/baseresources/value">value</a> objects also for the **destination** section as you can see in the following example.

 {% highlight json %}
-"ajax" : [
+"ajaxreponses" : [
   {
     "type": "delete",
     "destination": {